Skip to content

 Market Rent Response:

-By clicking on the Market Rent Report field, a user can download the Market Rent Report.
+Clicking the Market Rent Report field allows you to download the Market Rent Report.

 Furthermore, in the "Notes" tab, you can communicate with various stakeholders directly.
 This includes FCT, the Lender, the Appraiser, and the Underwriter.